codecraftersknust/mc-squared/README.md

 ## The Team

-Our team consists of 3 members and a coach, we are Team44 from Ghana.
-This is our second year competing together in WRO Future Engineers, but this is our first year for some team members.
+Our team consists of 3 members and a coach, we are mc-squared from Ghana.

 > Members